ga4gh/ga4gh-starter-kit-docs/docs/starter-kit-apis/passport/passport_test_dataset.md

 # Starter Kit Passport Broker Test Dataset

-The Starter Kit Passport docker image comes prebundled with a test dataset.
-The test dataset will be served via the Passport broker if no overriding database connection is provided.
-In this section we will confirm that we can execute HTTP requests to a running Starter Kit Passport service and receive the expected response.
+The Starter Kit Passport Broker docker image comes prebundled with a test dataset.
+The test dataset will be served via the Passport broker if no overriding database connection is provided. n this section, we will confirm that we can execute HTTP requests to a running network of [Starter Kit Passport services](/passport_ui_overview) and receive the expected responses.

 ## Test HTTP Requests

+Assuming you have a Starter Kit Passport Broker and Starter Kit Passport UI services running locally with all default properties, you may use the following HTTP requests to confirm if the services are running as expected.

 Using your preferred API testing tool (e.g. Postman), issue the following HTTP request for the service info endpoint.
 ```